UKCloud/documentation/articles/email/email-faq.md

 UKCloud manages and supports the platform in the UK.
 Depending on the mail client you choose, it may be supported by the third-party provider and not covered under our SLA.
 Wherever possible, UKCloud will also work with Zimbra to help resolve any compatibility issues.

-## Can I use Email and Collaboration in the UKCloud Elevated (previously PGA IL3) environment?
+## Can I use Email and Collaboration in the UKCloud Elevated security domain?

-Yes, Email and Collaboration as a Service is available on both the Assured and Elevated OFFICIAL platforms.
+Yes, Email and Collaboration as a Service is available on both the Assured and Elevated OFFICIAL security domains.

 ## Can I use Email and Collaboration over closed networks such as PSN, HSCN or Janet?